-Clarke and Groveland Beach Parks Joint Park Improvements Plan
+Clarke and Groveland Beach Parks Joint Park Planning Effort

 Tucked into two Mercer Island neighborhoods, Clarke and Groveland Beaches are much-loved public waterfront parks.
 Both sites were developed in the 1960s and 1970s, and their waterfront infrastructure and other park facilities are aging.
 To plan for the future of these parks, the City engaged The Berger Partnership, a leading landscape architecture and urban design firm that has partnered on many Mercer Island projects.

-Follow along here on Let’s Talk to learn about activities happening in 2024 and to get involved with the full planning process scheduled to begin in 2025.
+Follow along here on Let’s Talk to learn about community engagement opportunities and to stay updated on the planning process.

 Tucked into two Mercer Island neighborhoods, Clarke and Groveland Beaches are much-loved public waterfront parks.
 Both sites were developed in the 1960s and 1970s, and their waterfront infrastructure and other park facilities are aging.
 To plan for the future of these parks, the City engaged The Berger Partnership, a leading landscape architecture and urban design firm that has partnered on many Mercer Island projects.

-Follow along here on Let’s Talk to learn about activities happening in 2024 and to get involved with the full planning process scheduled to begin in 2025.
+Follow along here on Let’s Talk to learn about community engagement opportunities and to stay updated on the planning process.

 Thank you for your contribution!